Zarontin Side Effects

 Applies to ethosuximide: oral capsule liquid filled, oral syrup

-Along with its needed effects, ethosuximide (the active ingredient contained in Zarontin) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, ethosuximide (the active ingredient contained in Zarontin) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking ethosuximide:Rare
+If any of the following side effects occur while taking ethosuximide, check with your doctor immediately:Rare

 - Changes in behavior